pjpc-01/pjpc-app-html/DOCUMENTATION_INDEX.md

 ### **Contributing**
 - **Adding Content**: Create new guides following existing structure
 - **Updating Content**: Update existing guides with new information
+- **Migration Progress**: Update React Query migration status
 - **Reporting Issues**: Note documentation gaps or inaccuracies
 - **Suggestions**: Propose improvements to documentation structure

 ---

-*This index provides a complete overview of all organized documentation for the PJPC School Management System.*
+*This index provides a complete overview of all organized documentation for the PJPC School Management System, with React Query as the recommended data fetching approach.*